Morbale/TestANLP/README.md

 ```bash
 python parse_pdf.py
 ```
-Several arguments to specify:
+Several options you could use to collect data:
-- If you want to start by crawling: include `--crawl`, then specify:
+- If you want to start by crawling: include `--crawl`, then:
+    - if you want to crawl using different combinations of venue, year, and count, include `--use_comb`, then specify:
+        - `--comb_dict`: path to `json` file that includes your choice of combination
         - `--urlpath`: path to save crawled url txt file

+        *_please note that `--use_comb` doesn't support usage of `volume`_

+        e.g.
+        ```bash
+        python parse_pdf.py --crawl --use_comb --comb_dict pilot_comb.json --urlpath pilot_data.txt
+        ```

+    - if you want to crawl specifying certain venue, year, count, and volume, also specify:
+        - `--urlpath`: path to save crawled url txt file
         - `--venue`: venue to crawl papers from.
 Refer to [ACL Anthology](https://aclanthology.org/) for possible options.
         - `--year`: year to crawl papers from.
 If the selected year is not available, it will raise an exception.
 Currently supports until 2021.
         - `--count`: number of papers to collect
         - `--volume`: defaults to the main conference of specified venue, if not specified. (i.e. [long papers](https://aclanthology.org/volumes/2023.acl-long/) for ACL)

+        e.g.
+        ```bash
+        python parse_pdf.py --crawl --urlpath crawl-emnlp2022-2.txt --venue emnlp --year 2022 --count 2
+        ```
 - If you already have crawled url path containing list of pdf links, specify:
     - `--urlpath`: path to save crawled url txt file

+        e.g.
+        ```bash
+        python parse_pdf.py --urlpath pilot_data.txt
+        ```

 Refer to `python parse_pdf.py --h` for more information.